 Based on an established curriculum and program format, but with a new funding model and expanded scholarship opportunities, applications are open for Harvard Medical School’s nine-month clinical research training postgraduate certificate program at Semmelweis University.
-Each academic year, from 2026 through 2028/2029, the Foundation for National Health Care and Medical Education (NEOA) will cover the entire program fee for 70 participants who are students at Semmelweis University or other Hungarian institutions.
-In the 2026/2027 academic year, an additional 20 open enrollment participants will be eligible for a 50 percent scholarship.
-The program is now open to applications from young clinicians, PhD students, postdoctoral fellows, and residents until July 1.
+Each academic year between 2026 and 2028/2029, the Foundation for National Health Care and Medical Education (NEOA) will provide 70 scholarship places for qualified participants drawn from the Semmelweis communities, including Semmelweis University and its partner institutions.
+Hungarian participants will receive a 100 percent tuition scholarship, while scholarship recipients from Central and Eastern Europe will receive 50 percent tuition support.
+In addition, a further 20 international applicants may be admitted to the program at a reduced tuition fee.
+The program is now open to applications from young clinicians, PhD students, postdoctoral fellows, and residents until May 20.

 Launched in 2023, Harvard Medical School’s Clinical Science Scholars program (CSS) at Semmelweis University aims to immerse participants in the latest advances and best practices in clinical research, thereby broadening their knowledge of research methodology.
 Those who complete the nine-month hybrid training program will gain a solid understanding of how to design and conduct clinical trials and research, analyze and interpret research data, and master the skills needed to develop successful grant proposals and lead clinical teams.